(Published on LinkedIn)

-While we are preparing for our upcoming Mobility conference in October, I have been asked what I would do if I had the opportunity to lead a major HR Global Mobility program.
+While we were preparing for our upcoming Mobility conference last October, I was asked what I would do if I had the opportunity to lead a major HR Global Mobility program.

 I came up with three focus areas:

 - Beyond Mobility